pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 </Highlight>

 <Highlight type="tip">
-  You define the technical unique identifier of your prospect : the <b class="term">appUserId</b> ; our call-backs will give you back this same identified.
+  You define the technical unique identifier of your prospect : the <b class="term">appUserId</b> ; our call-backs will use this same identifier.
 </Highlight>

 ## Straight Through Process